InsertKoinIO/koin/koin-projects/docs/start/quickstart/ktor.md

 }
 ```

 That's it!
 You're ready to go.
-Chech the `http://localhost:8080/hello` url!
+Check the `http://localhost:8080/hello` url!

 ## What's Next?